clockwork-dog/cra-template-cogs-client/template/README.md

 ### Events

 Use your custom Media Master's event `Game Finished` and bind its option `Won` & `Lost` to any behaviour of your choice.
-For example, you can trigger `Won` when your `Score` reach 10, and trigger `Lost` if your score fell down to 1.
+For example, you can trigger `Won` when your `Score` reach 10, and trigger `Lost` if your score fall to 1.
 When `Won` or `Lost` are triggered, you get a fun animation on your custom Media Master's interface!

 ### Config or Media setup